How to Change & Reset Permalinks in WordPress

 Update Permalinks in Dashboard

-You can activate and update permalinks through the WordPress Dashboard in order to have SEO friendly URLs.
+You can enable and modify permalinks via the WordPress Dashboard to create URLs that are friendly for SEO.

 1. You should always backup your site before making any changes.